Snowy1011/Disc-Bot-Commands/README.md

 This can be found in "Kick.py"

 # Basic Disc Bot
-This can be found in full_bot.py
+This can be found in full_bot.py and keep_alive.py!